This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Try securing bicycles, helmets, and bike locks for each of your guests as they are an important form of transportation for new arrivals until they are able to take a driver’s test and purchase a car.
 Volunteers can provide bicycle safety training for guests.
 Guilford College currently partners with Bikewala, a local organization that fixes up used bicycles and donates them back to people in need in the community.
 Contact your local health department to find out about free helmets available in your area.

 In addition to volunteers and donors, it is important to build community partnerships to further assist your chapter.
 Partnerships with local grocery stores and co-ops, or hiring agencies will make a tremendous impact in your experience and the experience of your family.
 In Greensboro, we have partnered with the Deep Roots Grocery Co-op, which is a part of a national network.
 Deep Roots member, Jonathan Maj, will help connect your chapter with a co-op in your area to assist in getting food for the family before they receive their food stamps and other government benefits.
-(See more on page 29 on community involvement and resources)
+(See more in the community involvement and resources section)

 - Host a family